Scientists discover new way to

-Approximate cost of project: $228,000, which was provided by the Great Lakes Restoration Initiative.
+Approximate cost: $228,000, which was provided by the Great Lakes Restoration Initiative

-Key partners (public and private): Great Lakes Fishery Commission, Brookfield Renewable Power, International Joint Commission, U.S. Army Corps of Engineers, Cloverland Electric Cooperative, Michigan Department of Natural Resources, Ontario Ministry of Natural Resources and Environment Canada.
+Key partners: Great Lakes Restoration Initiative, Great Lakes Fishery Commission, Brookfield Renewable Power, International Joint Commission, U.S. Army Corps of Engineers, Cloverland Electric Cooperative, Michigan Department of Natural Resources, Ontario Ministry of Natural Resources and Environment Canada